PLP-MERN-Stack-Development/week-5-web-sockets-assignment-natalieosita/README.md

-Absolutely — here's a complete and concise `README.md` tailored for your real-time chat application built with Socket.IO, Express, React, and MongoDB.
-It highlights your project architecture, setup steps, features, and placeholder spots for visuals.

----

 ## 📖 Real-Time Chat Application with Socket.IO

 A full-stack, real-time chat application built using **React**, **Express**, **Socket.IO**, and **MongoDB**, designed to support authenticated messaging, private conversations, typing indicators, and real-time notifications across users.